Functional Regression on Manifold with Contamination: Estimation of Functional Regression on Manifold

-where $\Delta$ is a positive constant depending on $n$, and $k_{1}$ and $k_{2}$ are tuning parameters.
-Note that, in order to overcome the additional variability introduced by contamination, we regularize $\hat{d}_k(x)$ by an extra term $\Delta$.
-We conveniently set $\Delta=1/\log n$, while refer readers to \citet{Levina2004} for the choice of $k_{1}$ and $k_{2}$.
-Given the estimate $\hat{d}$, we proceed to estimate the tangent space at the given point $x$ as follows.
+where $\Delta$ is a positive constant depending on $n$, and $k_{1},k_2$ are tuning parameters.
+This $\Delta$ regularizes $\hat{d}_k(x)$ in order to overcome the additional variability introduced by the contamination on the predictor.
+We conveniently set $\Delta=1/\log \bar m$ with $\bar m=n^{-1}\sum_{i=1}^n m_i$, while refer readers to \citet{Levina2004} for the choice of $k_{1}$ and $k_{2}$. {When the observed data are sparsely sampled, the distance $\hat{G}_i(x)$ can be better estimated by the procedure of \cite{Peng2008}.}